Scaling dynamics of the ultracold Bose gas: Applications

-Linear self-similarity thus holds when there is equality of aspect ratios in position and momentum space.
 Such a property is not exhibited by a harmonic trap ground state, for which the aspect ratios are inverses; a state satisfying \eref {iso2} will thus involve a nontrivial superposition of trap eigenstates.